ics-software-engineering/meteor-example-uh-cas/README.md

 ## Credits

-Thanks to [Yongwen Xu](https://github.com/yongwen) for the sample code!
+Thanks to [Yongwen Xu](https://github.com/yongwen) for the sample code.